somaij/portfolio-2021/content/work/islamic-forum-of-canada.md

       <img class="centered-image height-400" src="/assets/ifc-events.png"/>

       Using *The Events Calendar* plugin, visitors will be able to check out the latest events that go on.
-During the pandemic, the mosque has resorted to using livestreams as a way to reach their followers.
+During the pandemic, the mosque has resorted to using livestreams as a way to reach their followers, and the inner event pages will be able to host their livestreams via YouTube.

       ### CTA